MaltegoTech/maltego-trx/README.md

 maltego-trx start new_project
 ```

-This will create a folder new_project with the recommended project structure.
+This will create a folder new_project with the recommended project structure including a Dockerfile serving maltego-trx

-Alternatively, you can copy either the `gunicorn` or `apache` example projects from the `demo` directory.
-These also
+with `unicorn` and `gevent`.
+Alternatively, you can find a configuration for `Apache2` in the deployments directory as
-include Dockerfile and corresponding docker-compose configuration files for production deployment.
+well as `docker-compose` configurations for productions servers.

 **Adding a Transform:**

 Add a new transform by creating a new python file in the "transforms" folder of your directory.

-Any file in the folder where the **class name matches the filename**, and the class inherits from Transform, will
+Any file in the folder where the **class name matches the filename**, and the class inherits
-automatically be discovered and added to your server.
+from `DiscoverableTransform`, will automatically be discovered and added to your server.

 A simple transform would look like the following: